shleen/psd-lambda-functions/README.md

 3. The final csv file with the clean data will be sent as an attachment via email.

 ### MPS (KIV)
-1. Manual copy & paste of the 'EmpVacDmd' cells into the 'MPS Template' Excel workbook<sup>2</sup>.
-2. Excel will automatically map the job roles to SSOCs.
-This is done using a formula<sup>3</sup> that references a sheet that contains the job role to SSOC mapping.
-3. (Planned) Excel<sup>4</sup> and do an "exploding" to deal with job roles that map to multiple SSOCs.
-4. (Planned) Move the 'MPS Template' file into some previously decided upon location, for Tableau to ultimately read in.

-### MPS (KIV)
 IMDA Manpower Survey (MPS).
 It is administered by IMDA annually and collates data points like employment and vacancy numbers, and a variety of other numbers.

-We want the 'Employment' and 'Vacancy' columns from the 'EmpVacDmd' sheet in the MPS Excel workbook to be fed into Tableau.
-To do that, we need to

-1. Move the specific cells of the employment and vacancy numbers into a new sheet.
-Specifically, these cells should be located at cell A1, so that Tableau can digest the sheet correctly.
-2. Map each job role to its SSOC ([Singapore Standard Occupational Classification](https://www.singstat.gov.sg/standards/standards-and-classifications/ssoc)).
-In MPS, there are only job roles listed without SSOCs, and we need to map the job roles to its SSOC for when we eventually put this data into Tableau and can only identify the numbers by the SSOC it's matched to.

 ## Technical Details
 ### Note for Windows Users